NCSU-Libraries/annona/docs/imagestoryboard.md

   <source src="{{site.baseurl}}/videos/websockets.m4v" type="video/mp4">
 </video>

 The instantiated storyboards do not have to be the same object, however they should be the same number of annotations.
-The video below shows two different annotations list on the same page of the The Cantebury Tales but in different versions.
+The video below shows two different annotations list on the same page of the The Cantebury Tales but in different versions. **This can also now be done without websockets see [Multi Storyboard]({{site.baseurl}}/multistoryboard) for more info**

 <video width="100%" controls>
   <source src="{{site.baseurl}}/videos/websockets2.m4v" type="video/mp4">
 </video>